Carmine Falcone: Fictional character biography

 Falcone orders his nephew Johnny Viti to kidnap the family of Detective Jim Gordon, but the attempt is foiled.
-When Gordon and District Attorney Harvey Dent's investigations start threatening his power, Falcone orders an unsuccessful hit on Johnny out of fear that he might talk.
+When Gordon and District Attorney Harvey Dent's investigations start threatening his power, Falcone orders an unsuccessful hit on Viti out of fear that he might talk.
 The failed hit results in the Falcone family getting embroiled in a mob war with Viti's boss Carla in Chicago, which serves only to further diminish Falcone's influence in Gotham.

-During The Long Halloween, the weakened Falcone family is targeted by a serial killer calling himself Holiday.
-When Batman and Dent burn his hoard of stolen cash, Falcone strikes back by hiring costumed "freaks" who become Batman's Rogues Gallery.
+During The Long Halloween, the weakened Falcone family is targeted by a serial killer calling himself Holiday, who targets and kills at least one member of the Falcone crime family each month on a holiday.
+When Batman and Dent burn his hoard of stolen cash, Falcone strikes back by hiring costumed "freaks" who become Batman's rogues gallery.
 Convinced that Dent is secretly Holiday, Falcone persuades his former rival Sal Maroni to kill Dent while standing trial for murder.
 Falcone arranges for Maroni to obtain a vial of acid, which he hurls at Dent during a court proceeding.
 The acid disfigures the left side of Dent's face, leading to his becoming Two-Face.
-Two-Face personally kills Falcone following a coin flip that lands on the scarred side.
-Falcone's son Alberto ultimately confesses to all of the Holiday killings in an attempt to be accepted into the family business.
+Two-Face kills Falcone following a coin flip that lands on the scarred side.
+Falcone's son Alberto, presumed to have been the victim of the killer, confesses that he committed the Holiday killings in an attempt to be accepted into the family business.

-In Batman: Dark Victory, Falcone's grave site is robbed and his body goes missing.
-In the end, it is revealed that Two-Face has Falcone's body in his possession, having frozen it using Mr. Freeze's cryogenic technology.
-Selina Kyle briefly visits the grave at the conclusion of the story, where it is revealed that she believes that Falcone is her biological father and is determined to learn the truth.
+In Batman: Dark Victory, Falcone's grave is robbed and his body disappears.
+It is later revealed that Two-Face has Falcone's body in his possession and froze him using Mr. Freeze's cryogenic technology.
+Selina Kyle visits Falcone's grave, believing him to be her biological father.

 The New 52

-Carmine Falcone appears in the second issue of Batman Eternal as a former mobster determined to reclaim his empire after Commissioner Gordon is framed for mass murder.
-It is revealed at the conclusion of the story that Falcone was unaware of the larger plot against Batman, and was simply informed that he would have a chance to strike by an anonymous letter sent to him by the Cluemaster.
+In 2011, "The New 52" rebooted the DC universe.
+Carmine Falcone appears in Batman Eternal as a former mobster determined to reclaim his empire after Commissioner Gordon is framed for mass murder.
+Falcone is unaware of the larger plot against Batman, and was informed that he would have a chance to strike by an anonymous letter sent to him by the true mastermind.

+Carmine Falcone was revealed to have a cousin named Luca Falcone who was killed by the Red Hood Gang.